Chest Tubes

 What do I need to know about a chest tube?

+A chest tube is a plastic tube that is put through the side of your chest.
+A suction device removes air, blood, or fluid from around your heart or lung.
+This will help you breathe more easily.
 A chest tube is also known as chest drain or chest drainage tube.
-It is a plastic tube that is put through the side of your chest.
-It uses a suction device to remove air, blood, or fluid from around your heart or lung.
-A chest tube will help you breathe more easily.

 How do I prepare for a chest tube to be inserted?